29 August - 1 November 2015

 Arthur Guy was born in Melbourne on 24 November 1914, the first son for Arthur and Catherine Guy.
 He was the only and elder sibling of Allen Rupert Guy.
 Arthur was educated at Camp Hill State School in Bendigo and then at Ballarat Grammar School.
 He enlisted in the Royal Australian Air Force in a signals unit and served in New Guinea.
 On 14 February 1945, aged 30, he was on a biscuit bomber mission when his plane was shot down near Lae.
 He is buried in the Lae War Memorial Cemetery.

-Dinah Whitaker, representative of the Guy family
+Peter Guy, representative of the Guy family